cnboggs/zmk-pmw3389-driver/README.md

-PMW3610 driver implementation for ZMK with at least Zephyr 3.5
+PMW3389 driver implementation for ZMK

+This is a fork of [bullwinkle's pmw3360 driver](https://github.com/bullwinkle3000/zmk-pmw3610-driver/tree/pmw3360) tweaked for the 3389 (IDs updated plus an SROM found online).

 This work is based on [ufan's implementation](https://github.com/ufan/zmk/tree/support-trackpad) of the driver.